 WOODSTOCK UNION HIGH SCHOOL & MIDDLE SCHOOL - Windsor County

 HOW CAMPAIGNS WORK

-THESE ARE FOUR-STEP EDUCATIONAL CAMPAIGNS, RUNNING EIGHT TO TEN WEEKS
+THESE ARE FOUR-STEP EDUCATIONAL CAMPAIGNS, RUNNING SIX TO TEN WEEKS

 They can run in the fall or spring semesters